wp-plugins/mashsharer/readme.txt

 * Fix: No bgcolor for count
 * Fix: Use onlick instead javascript in href.
 Prevents issues with YOAST analytics plugin
 * New: Allow shortcode in text widgets
+* New: Option to allow or prevent share buttons on frontpage

 = 1.1.3 =
 * Fix: Sanitation fix for international languages.
 E.g. french